DETAILED ACTION

 As to claim 17, Gossage further discloses wherein placing the battery electrode in a chelate solution comprising soaking the battery electrode in the chelate solution for at least 12 hours (Fig. 1 “approximately 12 hours” “soaked for 12 h” “Interactions between chelators and sulfates on battery electrodes” section).

-As to claims 18 and 19, Gossage further discloses wherein the performing electrodeposition of a metal film on the battery electrode comprises growth of the metal film through electrolysis of chelate-metal and reusing chelate molecules for further chelation reactions.
+As to claims 18, Gossage further discloses wherein the performing electrodeposition of a metal film on the battery electrode comprises growth of the metal film through electrolysis of chelate-metal and reusing chelate molecules for further chelation reactions.
 (Section “Electrodeposition of Pb films from Pb-chelator complexes” “complexes.—In this section, we explored electrodeposition of fresh active electrode material from electrochemical reduction of Pb-EDTA solutions.
 Previous reports indicated the growth of high purity Pb films through electrolysis of Pb-EDTA, and capacity for reusing the EDTA molecules for further chelation reactions.”).

 As to claim 20, Gossage further discloses a battery refurbished by the method of claim 1 (See Scheme 1 “refurbished”).